The 600-year-old rule change Prince William could usher in when he becomes king

 Share this:

-During the episode, the group looked back at some of the biggest royal events from the last few weeks, and discussed how one traditional ceremony in particular could be axed one day – especially when Prince William becomes King of England.
+During the episode, the group looked back at some of the biggest royal events from the summer of 2025, and discussed how one traditional ceremony in particular could be axed one day – especially when Prince William becomes King of England.

-Garter Day is a tradition that originates from almost 700 years ago, in 1348, established by King Edward III.
+Garter Day is a tradition that originates from almost 700 years ago, established by King Edward III in 1348.
 The Order of the Garter is the oldest Order of Chivalry in Britain and includes the King, who is Sovereign of the Garter, the Queen, several members of the Royal Family, as well as up to 24 Companions.

 However, the podcast chat discussed whether William will continue the tradition when he eventually takes over.
-Emily explained: "They wear these incredible velvet and ermine robes and feathered caps.
+Emily explained at the time: "They wear these incredible velvet and ermine robes and feathered caps.
 There's quite a lot of pomp and pageantry… It's quite a jolly day out!"

 LISTEN: Ascot appearances and quirky twerking